| FEATURESFAST HEAT UP & COOL DOWN An empty furnace will heat up to 2000F (1093C) in approximately 1-1/2 hours.

 reducing the working dimensions and with multi-zoning.

-With optional nickel-chrome elements the maximum temperature is 2100F(1134C.)
+TEMPERATURES TO 2350FWith optional nickel-chrome elements the maximum temperature is 2100F(1134C.)

 Some options such as fans and other alloy components may also limit the temperature.

-The refractory is cemented in sections on a very flat table.
+| | | PRESHAPED BRICK SECTIONS SAVE ON HEAT LOSS AND MAINTENANCE COSTS The refractory is cemented in sections on a very flat table.
 These sections

 are then precision cut and routed.
 All sections fit together with engineered heat locks